Honky Tonk Badonkadonk

 "Honky Tonk Badonkadonk" is a song written by Dallas Davidson, Randy Houser and Jamey Johnson, and recorded by American country music artist Trace Adkins.
 It was released in October 2005 as the third and final single from his album Songs About Me.
-The song was a crossover hit for Adkins, peaking at number 2 on the U.S. Hot Country Songs chart, and reaching the top 40 on both the U.S. Billboard Hot 100 and Pop 100 charts, making it his first top 40 hit on both charts.
+The song was a crossover hit for Adkins, peaking at number 2 on the U.S. Hot Country Songs chart for two weeks, behind "Jesus, Take the Wheel" by Carrie Underwood, and it also reached the top 40 on both the U.S. Billboard Hot 100 and Pop 100 charts, making it his first top 40 hit on both charts.
 It was also certified gold for more than 500,000 musical downloads.
 Its ringtone also received more than 75,000 downloads.

 "Honky Tonk Badonkadonk" is also the name of a European compilation built around various mixes of the song.

 Content

 According to Jamey Johnson, who co-wrote the song with Dallas Davidson and Randy Houser, the idea for "Honky Tonk Badonkadonk" came when Johnson, Davidson, and Houser were watching a young woman dancing at a club.
 Houser came up with the title "honky tonk badonkadonk," in reference to the slang term "badonkadonk," which references shapely buttocks.
 Within an hour, the three had written the song.